Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 }
 ```

+The `session` object can contain frontend-specific session data to be used in dialog or by services.
+For more details, see [the session object](#session-object)

-The `semantic_input` object contains the following fields:
+The `semantic_input` object contains the following members:

 - `interpretations`: A list of [interpretation objects](#interpretation-object).
 TDM will use confidence scores and the context of the current state of the session to decide which interpretation to act upon.